-The Township had total business-type debt outstanding, including amounts due within one year, of \$16,755,000.
+The Township had total business-type debt outstanding, including amounts due within one year, of \$15,260,000.
 The bonded debt in the business-type activity fund consists of the Township share of county debt obligations for various sanitary sewer construction projects within the Township as well as debt issued by the Township related to the water and sewer system capital improvement programs.
 The water and sanitary sewer debt obligations are paid for using funds collected from customers on their monthly or quarterly bills.

 State statutes limit the amount of general obligation debt a governmental entity may issue to 10% of its state equalized valuation.
 Special assessment bonds and County issued bonds do not count towards this limit.
-At the time of the last bond sale, August 2021, the Township had applicable debt of \$87,638,000 and the 2021 SEV was \$5,401,084,447.
-This means the Township's debt is 1.62% of the SEV or is utilizing 16.2% of the available legal limit.
-Even though it appears the Township is well below the available legal limit set by the state of Michigan, the credit rating agencies conclude the Township has a weak debt profile.
-This is because they include long-term liabilities for pension and other post-employment benefits as part of their debt analysis.
-They compare debt charges as a percentage of total expenditures and direct debt as a percentage of total governmental revenue.
-These ratios will improve each year as the existing debt matures.
-Assuming no additional debt is issued, 96.8% of the debt is scheduled to be retired by May 2032.
+At the time of the last bond sale, August 2023, the Township was well below the legal limit with applicable debt of \$68,025,000 and the 2023 SEV was \$6,084,736,751.
+This means the Township's debt was 1.12% of the SEV or was utilizing 11.2% of the available legal limit.
+The credit rating agencies include long-term liabilities for pension and other post-employment benefits as part of their debt analysis.
+This methodology leads them to conclude that the Township has a weak debt profile.
+The agencies also compare debt charges as a percentage of total expenditures and direct debt as a percentage of total governmental revenue.
+These ratios should improve each year as the existing debt matures.
+Currently, 96.5% of the outstanding debt is scheduled to be retired by May 2032.